Neonsy/React-Learning-Projects/README.md

 1. **Master State Management**: I aim to gain a deeper understanding of state management techniques.
 2. **Working with Zustand and Jotai**: I'm excited to get practical experience with **[Zustand](https://github.com/pmndrs/zustand)** and **[Jotai](https://github.com/pmndrs/jotai)**.

-Although Redux is a well-known option, it's verbosity makes it less appealing for smaller projects.
+Although Redux is a well-known option, it's verbosity makes it less appealing for smaller or even mid-sized projects.
 Instead, I'll be using Zustand for it's simplicity and Jotai for it's atomic state management capabilities.

 > [!NOTE]